eclipse-basyx/basyx-java-examples/basyx.rosbridge/Readme.md

 Patrick Schlosser, IAR-IPR, Karlsruhe Institute of Technology

+# Funding

-This work was funded by the German Federal Ministry for Economic Affairs and Climate Action in the research project ’FabOS’
+This work was created as part of the research project ’FabOS’, funded by the German Federal Ministry for Economic Affairs and Climate Action